 Plan a trip to Auschwitz: Here are all the best day tours from Warsaw to Auschwitz

-In Poland, it is commonly made with beef and served with a variety of condiments, such as mustard or horseradish sauce.
+In Poland, it is commonly made with beef and served with a variety of condiments, such as mustard, chopped onions or horseradish sauce.
 It is typically eaten as a starter or appetizer and can be found in many traditional Polish restaurants.

 Goulash with Potato Pancake is a traditional dish in Poland, which is a hearty stew made with beef, onions, and paprika.
 The dish is usually served with a side of potato pancakes, which are made with grated potatoes, flour, and eggs.

-The goulash is typically slow-cooked to perfection, resulting in a rich and flavourful dish that’s perfect for a cold winter evening.
+The goulash is typically slow-cooked to perfection, with wild mushrooms and onion resulting in a rich and flavourful dish that’s perfect for a cold winter evening.
 The potato pancakes add a nice contrast of texture and are a great way to soak up the delicious sauce.
 This dish is a must-try for anyone who loves hearty and comforting meals.

 Vacation in Poland: Here are the 15 reasons to visit Poland now